google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 type](/web/updates/images/2018/08/embind/error.png)

-This is pretty great as we can catch some errors early instead of dealing with the — occasionally quite unwieldy — wasm errors.
+This is pretty great as we can catch some errors early instead of dealing with the occasionally quite unwieldy wasm errors.

 ### Objects

-A pattern that a lot of JavaScript APIs use is options objects.
+Many JavaScript constructors and functions use is options objects.
 It's a nice pattern in JavaScript, but extremely tedious to realize in wasm manually. embind can help here, too!

-I came up with this _incredibly_ useful C++ function that processes your strings, and I urgently want to use it on the web.
+For example, I came up with this _incredibly_ useful C++ function that processes my strings, and I urgently want to use it on the web.
 Here is how I did that:

     #include <emscripten/bind.h>